Useful Accessible Accessories for Education

 These accessories allow you to control the mouse pointer/cursor from a more convenient position, rather than in the typical centre of the laptop.

-In addition to reducing the risk of accidental touches on your laptop, this can also provide you with a much larger surface area for moving the mouse pointer around.
+In addition to reducing the risk of accidental touches on your laptop, this can provide you with a much larger surface area for moving the mouse pointer around.
 If you use screen magnification, you might find having this additional space makes you more productive.

 Top tip – you can use a Bluetooth mouse with your mobile devices